 On the morning of October 23, 1984, I told my wife that I wanted to go to the church with her.
 My wife was very happy, and she went to pick out my clothes and then we went to the church.
-However, before we left I had already arranged a pistol and a knife in my saddlebag without my wife realizing it.
+However, before we left, I had already arranged a pistol and a knife in my saddlebag without my wife realizing it.
 I told myself, “He has deceived others, but he will not deceive me.
 If this is true, I will take justice into my own hands, and I will make him an example to the rest.”
 When we arrived at the church, the pastor as well as all the brothers and sisters treated me very kindly.
 The service began in an orderly fashion.
 The women were on one side and the men were on the other.
 When the prayer began, I was alert, looking for any sign of the things that had been told me from those outside the church.
 I did not see anything indecent that matched the things I had heard.

 The message was preached and at the end the pastor gave a call for repentance in the name of Jesus Christ.
 Without knowing what I was doing, I went up front.
 The pastor explained the Gospel to me, and I believed in the Lord Jesus.
-Since that day I felt peace and I knew that the Lord had made me a new man through His Spirit by the grace of God.
-My life underwent a transformation and I became apt for service.
+Since that day I felt peace, and I knew that the Lord had made me a new man through His Spirit by the grace of God.
+My life underwent a transformation, and I became apt for service.
 I later began to spend a lot of time reading the Bible and praying, and I attended the church services to be in fellowship with the brothers and sisters and to understand more of the Scriptures.

 When I was born of the Spirit in 1984, I began to attend the services on Sundays together with my wife.
 The church was still very new, and the pastor organized evangelistic events in which he would go house to house, and I always enjoyed going with him to share the Gospel of Jesus with people.
 The pastor of the church began to disciple and teach me through personal studies.
 Later, the church appointed me to be a deacon and a co-laborer with the pastor.
-But, because of my wife’s health, we had to move to the region of Pacaipampa.
+But because of my wife’s health, we had to move to the region of Pacaipampa.

 When we arrived at the church in Pacaipampa in 1994, after some time congregating there with my family and helping in evangelism, the church appointed me as a teacher for the youth.
 When working with the youth I organized evangelism events in which we went house to house in places where the Gospel had never reached.
 Later I was asked to teach Sunday school for the adults.
 The church continued to grow and so did the need for men who were prepared to teach and pastor.
 The pastor of the church was getting older, and it became necessary for someone to replace him.
 I was hoping and praying that the church would appoint me to lead the church, but there was another capable brother who the church ultimately decided to elect as their pastor.

-At that time I really wanted to be pastor, and I did not understand why the church had not chosen me, but I came to realize that it was because the Lord had another ministry in which I was to serve.
-There are 40 evangelical churches in our region, and I now serve in this association of churches as a missionary for the entire district.
+At that time I really wanted to be a pastor, and I did not understand why the church had not chosen me, but I came to realize that it was because the Lord had another ministry in which I was to serve.
+There are forty evangelical churches in our region, and I now serve in this association of churches as a missionary for the entire district.
 Within the district, some churches are three, six, or even nine hours away and require passing over rivers and mountains, and since pastors here, on top of shepherding the flock, have to work hard in their fields in order to provide for their family, some of the churches were sometimes never visited.
 Therefore, there was a need for someone to devote themselves full-time to this ministry.